bbchallenge/bbchallenge/src/routes/(app)/method/+page.md

 **Phase 1** was completed in December 2021:

-- it enumerated 125,479,953 Turing machines in 30 hours^[2.
-Splitting the task among several computers in parallel.].
+- it enumerated 125,479,953 Turing machines in 30 hours (splitting the task among several computers in parallel).
 See these [metrics](#metrics) for more.
 - it marked **88,664,064** machines as undecided and they are stored in the [seed database](#seed-database).
 We refer to undecided 5-state machines thanks to their index in the seed database (e.g. Machine <a href="/7410754" rel="external">#7,410,754</a>).

 Although **Phase 1** of the project was completed, it needs to be reproduced independently in order to confirm its results and increase trust.
 See <a href="/contribute" rel="external">Contribute</a>.